matthew-tfs/mjcb.io/content/about.md

 ## Overview ##

 My name is Matthew Burr and I am an IT Consultant and Contractor in the Greater Toronto Area.
-I have over 13 years of experience specializing in Network and Server Administration, as well as Network Security and Network Architecture.
+I have over 14 years of experience specializing in Network and Server Administration, as well as Network Security and Network Architecture.
 I have worked in various industries in my career including Government, Social Media, Non-Profits, Software Development, Managed Service Providers, Retail and Financial Services.
+I have also volunteered with various non-profit organizations in the GTA, both in IT and non-IT roles.

 I have also been providing independent contracting services for the last few years.
 I own and operate [Ten Fifteen Solutions](https://tenfifteen.ca), which is my IT Consulting and Contracting business that I have been running since early 2016.
 I provide various services, including: